keenhenry/vagrant-vm-ubuntu-bionic64/README.md

 Linux ubuntu-bionic 4.15.0-43-generic #46-Ubuntu SMP Thu Dec 6 14:45:28 UTC 2018 x86_64 x86_64 x86_64 GNU/Linux
 ```

-How to stop generating `ubuntu-bionic-18.04-cloudimg-console.log` file in the shared folder? see [this][2].
+- How to stop generating `ubuntu-bionic-18.04-cloudimg-console.log` file in the shared folder? see [this][2].
+- The [minimal tmux setup][3] I use for this vagrant project.

 ### How to Use This Vagrant Project ###